mintpepper95/KnowledgeIsPower/Javascript/for...in vs for...of vs forEach().md

 	console.log(i);
 }

-// forEach() accepts a callback fn, also ignores non-numeric properties like for...in arr.forEach(x => console.log(x));
+// forEach() accepts a callback fn, also ignores non-numeric properties like for...of arr.forEach(x => console.log(x));
 ```